ThomasRieutord/neural-lam/getting_started_on_reaserve.md

 pip install -e metplotlib/.
 ```

+**NB:** to get out of your environment and retrieve the default Python installationm the command is `deactivate`.
+Make sure to activate your environment prior to use Neural-LAM.

 ### 1.5 Set up links for inputs and outputs

 For the **bulk inputs**, The MERA are stored in different location depending on the machine you use.
 This document gives the ones for Reaserve.